calebdinsmore/edusports-site/misc/constitution.md

 Each team will be allotted three IR spots.
 Players must meet one of the following criteria to be eligible for IR:

+- The player is on a team's IR.
 - The player has been suspended from the league.
-- The player has not reported/opted out of the season.
+- The player has not reported or has opted out of the season.

 ### Section 3 - Taxi Squad